IDPAS Website Application Updates:

 Graduate students are admitted to the program after careful scrutiny by the IDPAS Admissions Committee.
 The Admissions Committee includes members from all the subfields, and admission to the program is only made after full consultation with all committee members and any relevant faculty not on the committee.
-Considerable weight is given to letters of recommendation, Graduate Record Examination (GRE) scores, and Grade Point Average.

 At the national level, IDPAS students typically win student prizes for best paper and/or poster at the American Association of Physical Anthropologist meetings.
-In the last years (2005-2010) they received 10 awards including the Juan Comas Prize, the Earnest A. Hooton Prize, the Ales Hrdlicka Prize, and the Sherwood L. Washburn Prize.
+In 2005-2010 they received 10 awards including the Juan Comas Prize, the Earnest A. Hooton Prize, the Ales Hrdlicka Prize, and the Sherwood L. Washburn Prize.
 The IDPAS has an excellent record in attaining NSF predoctoral fellowships and other scholarships.
 Additional funding is provided through Turner Fellowships (four students), Graduate Council Fellowships (four students), and Turkana Basin Fellowships (three students).
 Students have had great success at obtaining external funding.
 In 2005-2009, IDPAS students secured more than half a million dollar in grant money through 84 grants.
 This included 13 Doctoral Dissertation Improvement Awards from NSF, 13 Research Grants from the Leakey Foundation, six Dissertation Fieldwork Grants from the Wenner-Gren Foundation as well as 12 grants from Primate Conservation Inc. and 16 grants from Conservation International through the Margot Marsh Biodiversity Foundation and the Primate Action Funds Program.
 Students publish widely in peer-review journals.
 Finally, placement of graduated students in postdoctoral and faculty positions has been excellent.
 The IDPAS is an elite group of faculty and students with an international reputation for excellence.